yuxu-1/yuxu_personal_page/content/authors/yuxu/_index.md

 # Interests to show in About widget
 interests:
   - Deep learning in Genomics
+  - Deep learning in Metabolomics
+  - AI for Science
   - Bioinformatics
-  - AI in Drug Discovery

 # Education to show in About widget
 education: